-The Board of Directors (the “Board”) of Schlumberger Limited (“Schlumberger” or the “Company”) is elected by its stockholders to oversee their and other stockholders’ interest in the long-term health and the overall success of the Company and its financial strength.
+The Board of Directors (the “Board”) of Schlumberger Limited (“Schlumberger” or the “Company”) is elected by its stockholders to oversee stockholders’ and other stakeholders’ interest in the long-term health and the overall success of the Company and its financial strength.
 The Board, acting on the recommendation of its Nominating and Corporate Governance Committee, has adopted the following corporate governance guidelines (the “Guidelines”) to establish a common set of expectations to assist the Board and its Committees in performing their duties.
 These Guidelines should be interpreted in the context of all applicable laws and the Company’s Articles of Incorporation and By-Laws, as well as its other corporate governance documents.
 These Guidelines are intended to serve as a flexible framework within which the Board may conduct its business, and not as a set of legally binding obligations.

 The Board’s primary responsibilities are to oversee and counsel the Company’s Chief Executive Officer (the “CEO”) and other members of the senior management team.
 Some of the Board’s precise responsibilities include:

 - Reviewing the Company’s major financial objectives, critical strategies and long-term plans, including major allocations of capital, significant proposed business acquisitions and divestitures, operating performance, sustainability and stockholder returns.

 - Overseeing the assessment of major risks facing the Company, determining the extent to which such risks are appropriate and, to the extent the Board deems it appropriate, evaluating options for their mitigation.